naturalis/nba-docs/api_services_summary.rst

             - GET
             - GET
           * - *Searchable fields*
-            - `list of indexed taxon document fields`_ are queried
+            - :ref:`list of indexed taxon document fields` are queried
             - `list of indexed taxon document fields`_ can be queried
           * - *Geospatial search*
             - Not available